 Now it’s time to get out there and pitch to the 6,000 blogs that accept guest posts — courtesy of Listiller.

 You may also submit a guest post to Listiller in the form of a short summary.

 As always, shoot me an email if you have any questions or concerns.

-A lower DA does NOT mean that a website is of low quality; it simply means that it doesn’t have many links pointing to it yet.
-A newer blog could still be of high quality; don’t focus exclusively on this number.
+A lower DA simply means that that a website doesn’t have many links pointing to it yet.
+A newer blog could still be of high quality, so don’t focus exclusively on this number.

 Even if a blog hasn’t been updated in awhile, submit a pitch anyway!
 These usually still receive targeted traffic and your post may be accepted.

 - This entire list of guest blogs is manually maintained

 - Download this spreadsheet to track where you have submitted your guest posts (the actual list of blogs is located below).